oracle-livelabs/developer/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

   ![image of configuration file in .oci folder](images/config-file-oci-location.png)

-9. Set the root user to have **Read-only** permissions for the config file.
+9. Set the root user to have **Read-only** permissions for the config file and private key.
 No other user should have permissions.

   ![image of configuration file permissions](images/config-file-permissions.png)